-The University is committed to ensuring that its resolution processes (e.g. Pre-Hearing Conference and Honor Board) are free from an actual or perceived conflict of interest.
+The University is committed to ensuring that its resolution processes (e.g. Administrative Review and Honor Board) are free from an actual or perceived conflict of interest.
 A conflict of interest may arise when any of those persons involved in the resolution process, has been a participant or related to a participant in the matter being investigated or reviewed, is related to or has had past association with the Reporting Party or Responding Party, is biased, and/or lacks impartiality.
-A Reporting Party or Responding Party who feels that there is actual or perceived conflict of interest that would materially impact the outcome must submit a written request, detailing with specificity the alleged conflict of interest, to the AVPSL (or to the Senior Vice President of Enrollment Management & Student Services (VPEM) in the event that the potential conflict or bias involves the AVPSL) within two business days after being notified of the individual(s) participation in the resolution process.
-The AVPSL or VPEM will determine whether a conflict exists and what action should be taken to ensure a fair and impartial process including making any substitutions that may be necessary to avoid a conflict of interest.
+A Reporting Party or Responding Party who feels that there is actual or perceived conflict of interest that would materially impact the outcome must submit a written request, detailing with specificity the alleged conflict of interest, to the AVPSL (or to the Provost in the event that the potential conflict or bias involves the AVPSL) within two business days after being notified of the individual(s) participation in the resolution process.
+The AVPSL or Provost will determine whether a conflict exists and what action should be taken to ensure a fair and impartial process including making any substitutions that may be necessary to avoid a conflict of interest.